 Many things can impact how successfully your client uses customer surveys, like the survey questions, format, and quality of responses.
-But the way a VAR or MSP configures and implements the solution can also significantly impact the value the client receives.
+However, the way a VAR or MSP configures and implements the solution can also significantly impact the value the client receives.

 Here are seven best practices to follow with the customer satisfaction surveys suite of services you offer retailers, restaurateurs, or other merchants:

 1No garbage in, no garbage out

 Insights from a customer satisfaction survey are only as valid as people’s answers.
 Inevitably, some surveys won’t contain legitimate responses, and some surveys could be incomplete.
-Give your client an easy method of cleaning up responses, so the results are meaningful.
-For example, if only 25 people out of 100 respond to a question about poor service, your client could assume 75 percent of customers are pleased with service, which may not be the case.
+Give your client an easy method of cleaning up responses so the results are meaningful.
+For example, if only 25 people out of 100 respond to a question about poor service, your client could assume 75 percent of customers are pleased with service, which may not be valid.
 Configure reporting to reflect an accurate picture.

 3Don’t make surveys a surprise

 Feedier points out that if customers are expecting a survey, they’re more likely to answer.
-Give your clients options, through digital signage or an app, for letting customers know they’ll be invited to take a survey at the checkout or online.
+Give your clients options through digital signage or an app to let customers know they’ll be invited to take a survey at the checkout or online.
 You and your client can also leverage this functionality to grow their reputation as a customer-centric brand.

 4Use the survey as a tool to build relationships

 Educate your clients about maximizing the ROI of their customer survey solution by using it as a relationship-building tool.
 Give examples of surveys that explain that the business cares about its customers and wants to let them know that their opinion matters.

 5Find ways to deal with negative feedback